Free Derry

-The Irish Republican Army (IRA) began to re-arm and recruit after August 1969.
-In December 1969 it split into the Official IRA and the Provisional IRA.
+The Irish Republican Army (IRA) began to rearm and recruit after August 1969.
+In December 1969, it split into the Official IRA and the Provisional IRA.
 Both were supported by the people of Free Derry.
-Meanwhile, the initially good relations between the British Army and the nationalist community worsened.
-In July 1971 there was a surge of recruitment into the IRA after two young men were shot dead by British troops in Derry.
+Meanwhile, the initially positive relations between the British Army and the nationalist community worsened.
+In July 1971, there was a surge of recruitment into the IRA after two young men were shot dead by British troops in Derry.
 The government introduced internment on 9 August 1971 in Operation Demetrius.
-In response, barricades went up once more around Free Derry.
+In response, barricades were again erected around Free Derry.
 This time, Free Derry was defended by well-armed members of the IRA.
 From within the area they launched attacks on the British Army, and the Provisionals began a bombing campaign in the city centre.
-As before, unarmed "auxiliaries" manned the barricades, and crime was dealt with by a voluntary body known as the Free Derry Police.
+As before, unarmed "auxiliaries" manned the barricades, and crime was handled by a voluntary body known as the Free Derry Police.

-Support for the IRA rose further after Bloody Sunday in January 1972, when thirteen unarmed men and boys were shot dead by the British Parachute Regiment during a protest march in the Bogside (a 14th man was wounded and died 4 1/2 months later).
-Following the Bloody Friday bombings, the British decided to re-take the "no-go" areas.
+Support for the IRA rose further after Bloody Sunday in January 1972, when 13 unarmed men and boys were shot dead by the British Parachute Regiment during a protest march in the Bogside (a 14th man was wounded and died 4 1/2 months later).
+Following the Bloody Friday bombings, the British retook the "no-go" areas.
 Free Derry came to an end on 31 July 1972 in Operation Motorman, when thousands of British troops moved in with armoured vehicles and bulldozers.

 Background

 Derry City lies near the border between Northern Ireland and the Republic of Ireland.
 It has a majority nationalist population, and nationalists won a majority of seats in the 1920 local elections.
 Despite this, the Ulster Unionist Party controlled the local council, Londonderry Corporation, from 1923 onwards.
-The Unionists maintained their majority, firstly, by manipulating the constituency boundaries (gerrymandering) so that the South Ward, with a nationalist majority, returned eight councillors while the much smaller North Ward and Waterside Ward, with unionist majorities, returned twelve councillors between them; secondly, by allowing only ratepayers to vote in local elections, rather than one man, one vote, so that a higher number of nationalists, who did not own or rent homes, were disenfranchised; and thirdly, by denying council housing to nationalists outside the South Ward constituency.
+The Unionists maintained their majority, firstly, by manipulating the constituency boundaries (gerrymandering) so that the South Ward, with a nationalist majority, returned eight councillors while the much smaller North Ward and Waterside Ward, with unionist majorities, returned twelve councillors between them (a form of malapportionment); secondly, by allowing only ratepayers to vote in local elections, rather than one man, one vote, so that a higher number of nationalists, who did not own or rent homes, were disenfranchised; and thirdly, by denying council housing to nationalists outside the South Ward constituency.
 The result was that there were about 2,000 nationalist families, and practically no unionists, on the housing waiting list, and that housing in the nationalist area was crowded and of a very poor condition.
 The South Ward comprised the Bogside, Brandywell, Creggan, Bishop Street and Foyle Road, and it was this area that would become Free Derry.